kamilazdybal/PCAfold/docs/user/getting-started.rst

 Data clustering can be achieved using the ``preprocess`` module.
 This functionality can be useful for data analysis or feature detection and can also be the first step for applying data reduction techniques locally (on local portions of the data).
+It is also worth pointing out that clustering algorithms from outside of **PCAfold** software can be brought into the workflow.

 Data sampling
 ^^^^^^^^^^^^^